iusztinpaul/energy-forecasting/README_DEPLOY.md

 ## General Set Up

-Before setting up the code, we must go to your GCP `energy_consumption` project and create a few resources.
+Before setting up the code, we must go to your GCP project and create a few resources.
 After, you can SSH to your machines and deploy your code.

 #### GCP Resources